 Since cloth napkins and microfiber cloths have additional uses, they’re excellent multi-purpose items to bring along in an RV, where space is often limited.

-- 10x GRIP-ROOT WEAVE - TRAP MORE, WORK LESS: Ultra-absorbent microfiber towels Grip Root weave works like PLANT ROOT FOLLICLES, sucking up & LOCKING...
+- 10x GRIP-ROOT WEAVE - TRAP MORE, WORK LESS: Ultra-absorbent microfiber towels for car Grip Root weave works like PLANT ROOT FOLLICLES, sucking up &...

-- PERFORMANCE OPTIMIZED - WON’T LINT, SCRATCH, PILL, SWIRL, SHED or BLEED like a thin, cheaply made microfiber towels for cars.
-RAPID DRY release...
+- WON’T LINT, SCRATCH, PILL, SWIRL, SHED, or BLEED like thin, cheaply made microfiber towels for cars.
+RAPID DRY release layers make these the ideal...

 - Durable and Long Lasting: Our Cloth Napkins are made with Cotton Enrich Fabric which is Soft, Absorbent, Durable, Wrinkle, and Fade Resistant.
 These...